 Bilateral Economic Relations

 In late 2011, the U.S. Government reinstated Guinea's African Growth and Opportunity Act (AGOA) benefits, which had been lost in early 2010.
 The reinstatement followed a review by the U.S. Government to examine whether the country had made "continual progress" in meeting AGOA's eligibility criteria.
 Those criteria include establishment of a market-based economy, rule of law, economic policies to reduce poverty, protection of internationally recognized worker rights, and efforts to combat corruption; political progress was a key factor.
-Restoring AGOA eligibility provided opportunities to increase mutually beneficial trade and investment between Guinea and the United States.
+The restoring of AGOA eligibility provides the potential for an increase in mutually beneficial trade and investment between Guinea and the United States.

 The United States and Guinea have signed an investment guarantee agreement offering political risk insurance to U.S. investors through the Overseas Private Investment Corporation.